DaoCloud/DaoCloud-docs/docs/en/docs/dce/get-started.md

 # Get Started

-In the current era, cloud native containerization technology is rapidly evolving and making waves worldwide.
-To seize this market trend and capitalize on significant business opportunities, it is crucial to stay in sync with the pulse of the times.
-Transforming data centers into Kubernetes (K8s) infrastructure undoubtedly represents the best pathway to achieving the cloud native landscape.

-DCE 5.0, built on K8s as its development foundation, offers highly scalable and powerful features for production-grade functionality, enabling enterprises to effortlessly build and manage distributed applications.
-Leveraging the inherent cloud native capabilities of DCE 5.0, businesses can fully leverage the advantages of both on-premises and cloud environments, optimizing resource utilization, improving the reliability and elasticity of IT systems, and significantly accelerating application delivery.
+In the ever-evolving landscape of technology, the rise of artificial intelligence, machine learning, and cloud native solutions has created a wave of innovation and opportunity.
+To stay ahead in this dynamic market, businesses must embrace the latest trends and technologies.

+By transitioning your data center to a Kubernetes foundation, you open the door to a world of possibilities.
+Kubernetes enables businesses to streamline operations, improve scalability, and enhance agility, providing a solid framework for future growth and development.
+Embracing this technology is not just a strategic move, but a necessary step towards revolutionizing the way you conduct business.

+DCE 5.0, built on the powerful Kubernetes platform, offers a comprehensive set of features designed to meet the demands of enterprise operations.
+This platform empowers organizations to efficiently manage and oversee distributed applications, maximizing productivity and performance.
+By leveraging the cloud native capabilities of DCE 5.0, businesses can optimize resource utilization, enhance infrastructure resilience, and accelerate application deployment, ultimately driving operational efficiency and success.
+Embrace DCE 5.0 to unlock the full potential of your enterprise and thrive in the AI era.

+*[DCE]: An abbreviation for DaoCloud Enterprise, a next-generation AI computing platform *[AI]: DCE 5.0 has an integrated intelligent computing engine for efficient management of LLM jobs, datasets, GPU, CPU, and memory resources

 !!! tip